HHA vs CNA: 15 Key Differences in 2024

 The reason for the question is that while Home Health Aides (HHAs) and Certified Nursing Assistants (CNAs) play very similar roles in patients’ lives, there are many more differences than folks think.

-Learn more about the differences between CNA’s and HHA’s.
+Learn more about the differences between CNA’s and HHA’s; and if your state allows you to administer medications to clients.

 The Difference Between a Home Health Aide and a Certified Nursing Assistant